Character varieties of higher dimensional representations and splittings of 3-manifolds: Questions

 \begin{q} Does there exist an essential surface $($without branched points$)$ not given by any ideal points of any affine curves in $X_2(M)$ but given by an ideal point of an affine curve in $X_n(M)$ for $n \geq 3$? \end{q}

-Recall that an essential surface (without branched points) is also an essential tribranched surface in our terminology..
+Here we remark that an essential surface (without any branched points) is also an essential tribranched surface in our terminology.
+[Note: as we have mentioned at the end of Section~\ref{sc:introduction}, (a much stronger form of) Question~\ref{q:detection} has been already solved affirmatively in \cite{FKN2}.]

-In Subsection \ref{ssc:SETBS} we have defined and discussed strongly essential tribranched surfaces. \begin{q} Under the same assumption as Theorem~$\ref{thm:main}$, is a strongly essential tribranched surface in $M$ also given by an ideal point of an affine curve in $X_n(M)$? \end{q}
+The next question concerns strongly essential tribranched surfaces, which we have defined and discussed in Subsection \ref{ssc:SETBS}. \begin{q} Under the same assumption as Theorem~$\ref{thm:main}$, is a strongly essential tribranched surface in $M$ also given by an ideal point of an affine curve in $X_n(M)$? \end{q}

-\begin{q} Does the same conclusion as Theorem~$\ref{thm:main}$ hold without the assumption that the boundary $\partial M$ is non-empty when $n$ is strictly greater than $3$? \end{q}
+Now recall that we have imposed a little too strong assumption on the boundary of the 3-manifold $M$ under consideration in the proof of Theorem~\ref{thm:main}; namely we have assumed there that the boundary of $M$ is not empty when $n$ is strictly greater than $3$. \begin{q} Does the same conclusion as Theorem~$\ref{thm:main}$ hold without the assumption that the boundary $\partial M$ is non-empty when $n$ is strictly greater than $3$? \end{q}

-Let $M$ be a small Seifert manifold whose base orbifold is $S^2(p,q,r)$ with $p,q,r\geq 3$ (recall the definitions from Section~\ref{sc:A}).
-Let us consider a $\theta$-graph $\Theta$ in $S^2(p, q, r)$, which has 2 vertices and 3 edges connecting them, so that all the cone points are separated by $\Theta$.
-Then it is straightforward to see that the preimage $\Sigma_0$ of $\Theta$ in $M$ under the projection $M\to S^2(p,q,r)$ is an essential tribranched surface.
+Next let $M$ be a small Seifert manifold whose base orbifold is $S^2(p,q,r)$ with $p,q,r\geq 3$ (recall the definitions from Section~\ref{sc:A}).
+Let us consider a theta graph $\Theta$ in $S^2(p, q, r)$, which has 2 vertices and 3 edges connecting them, so that all the cone points are separated by $\Theta$; see Figure~\ref{fig:Theta}.
+Then it is straightforward to see that the preimage $\Sigma_0$ of $\Theta$ in $M$ under the projection $M\to S^2(p,q,r)$ is an essential tribranched surface, which seems to be a ``simplest'' one contained in $M$.

 \begin{q} Is an essential tribranched surface, which is given by an ideal point of the nontrivial curve considered in Section~$\ref{sc:A}$, isotopic to $\Sigma_0$? \end{q}